SpiceXpress airlifts 2,450 oxygen concentrators from Nanjing, Hong Kong

-New Delhi, May 4 (IANS) SpiceJet's air cargo arm SpiceXpress on Tuesday airlifted 2,450 oxygen concentrators from Nanjing, China and Hong Kong to Kolkata and New Delhi.
+New Delhi: SpiceJet's air cargo arm SpiceXpress on Tuesday airlifted 2,450 oxygen concentrators from Nanjing, China and Hong Kong to Kolkata and New Delhi.

 The airline has airlifted more than 6,850 oxygen concentrators from the US, Hong Kong, Singapore and China so far in the last two weeks.